bradfordlemley/cra-monorepo-examples/README.md

-## Monorepo with shared components
+## Example monorepo
+A monorepo where apps share components might look like this:
 ```
 monorepo
   |--apps